DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ### Advanced (optional)

+`DdLogLevel`
+: Control log level for the Datadog Forwarder Lambda function.

 `DdFetchLambdaTags`
 : Let the Forwarder fetch Lambda tags using GetResources API calls and apply them to logs, metrics, and traces.
 If set to true, permission `tag:GetResources` will be automatically added to the Lambda execution IAM role.